icewind/nest-typescript-starter/README.md

 npm run migrations:revert
 ```

-### Generate entities from databash schema
+### Generate entities from database schema

 ```bash
 npm run migrations:generate
 ```

 TypeORM generates migrations as typescript files.
-And on production environment there is no need to use TS.
+And in a production environment there is no need to use TS.
 So you may use

 ```bash
 npm run migrations:run:production